 The viability of a climate-related fiduciary duty claim is being tested in ClientEarth v Shell, a new claim brought by environmental NGO ClientEarth as a shareholder of Shell against its board.
 ClientEarth allege that Shell’s directors have breached their duty to act in the best interests of the company by failing to develop and implement a climate strategy that aligns with the Paris Agreement goals, increasing its risk of stranded assets and having to make write-downs (due to both physical and transition risks).

-Conversely, boards may take comfort that taking ‘pro-climate’ action is unlikely to lead to claims against them, as no such claims are noted in the main climate litigation databases.
+Additionally, the judgment notes that the court will generally be unwilling to interfere in commercial decisions, in particular where the business is large and complex.
+It may follow from this that, conversely, boards may take comfort that taking ‘pro-climate’ action is unlikely to lead to claims against them, as no such claims are noted in the main climate litigation databases.